 I’m bringing a pushchair, is there somewhere to leave it?

 No, the cloakroom areas are not currently available.
-You are welcome to take the pushchair around the Museum with you.
-This applies to coats and bags too.
+You are welcome to take the pushchair around the Museum with you – please read our access guide.

 Are you taking group bookings?